Readmission to Graduate Study

 - The dean of the Graduate School will be responsible for overseeing the implementation of this policy.

-- Students eligible for academic clemency can apply for academic clemency by contacting the assistant dean of strategic and enrollment planning, The Graduate School, Cleveland Hall 204, (716) 878-5601.
+- Students eligible for academic clemency can apply for academic clemency by contacting the assistant dean of strategic and enrollment planning, or visiting the Graduate School in Cleveland Hall 204 or by phone (716) 878-5601.

 Readmission for Returning Service Members